ShimagamiH/ShimagamiH_SSc_scRNAseq/README.md

 ・scclusteval (v0.0.0.9000)

 ## Data availability
-Count matrix data is available at GEA with accession code E-GEAD-872.
+Count matrix data of scRNA-seq is available at GEA with accession code E-GEAD-872.
 Fast-q files are also available at DNA Data Bank of Japan Sequence Read Archive with accession code DRA019274.